- Solar advice hub

 Microinverters are usually installed on every panel, to ensure your monitoring is as effective as possible, while some big optimiser brands like Tigo are open to customers just putting optimisers on as many or as few panels as they choose.
 This could also affect your price.

-They can produce electricity in lower light than optimisers.
+They can also produce electricity in lower light than optimisers.
 Their startup voltage is around 20-30 volts, compared to the 60-200 volts that optimisers require on a string inverter.

 Are microinverters worth it?